facebook/react/docs/docs/refactor/00-table-of-contents.md

 - Component lifecycle
 - Browser support and polyfills

+Working with your development and production environments
+- CDN-hosted React
+- Using master
+- In-browser JSX transform
+- Precompiled JSX
+- Helpful open-source projects

 Integrating with other UI libraries
 - Using jQuery plugins
 - Letting jQuery manage React components